 - Native Applications

 - Hybrid Application

 Native apps are designed for a particular operating system and downloaded by that platform, for example, to download Android apps we go to google play store and download the applications which will run on android operating systems.
-Same with Apple we go to the apple App Store and download the applications for iOS.
+Same with Apple we go to the Apple App Store and download the applications for iOS.

 We generally use a Laptop/Desktop for internet browsing and open different web pages on a browser to access the service.
-The web-based application runs on the browser and in that applications, users do not install the application on mobile phones, and it can be accessed through the browser.
+The web-based application runs on the browser and in that application, users do not install the application on mobile phones, and it can be accessed through the browser.

-It is a mix of Native application and Web application.
+It is a mix of Native application and Web applications.
 The hybrid apps are mainly design and developed in a native apps box that uses phone WebView object and through this WebView users can see the app on Browser as well.

 What is making mobile phones so strong, so the answer is mobile phone Apps or Applications and fast Internet.
 Now the question comes how to develop these online Mobile Apps and make it available offline and online?

 Here are some steps that we can follow to develop an Online Mobile Application.

 When we think to develop an mobile app, WHAT is the main thing that should come into the mind of a person who wants to develop the app.
 In the initial phase, the WHAT gives a better understanding of the problem and it also gives clarity about the execution for the next step or a requirement to develop the app.